Part 1: 3 Steps to build an e-Commerce business

 Contents

-In order to start an e-Commerce business, you require patience, hard-work and decisions that come together with the right idea, right moment, and right time.
+In order to start an e-Commerce business, you require patience, hard work, and decisions that come together with the right idea, right moment, and right time.

 There are various factors, that come into play when you launch your online store and want it to grow.